markusa4/dejavu/README.md

 Compilation produces two binaries (`dejavu` and `bench`), which are however similar in usage. dejavu is the binary of the actual solver. bench is a frontend which can call nauty, Traces and dejavu, while recording and tracking time measurements, as well as manage timeouts.

 ## dejavu
 The solver only accepts files in the DIMACS graph format.
+Only undirected graphs can be handled at this point -- but the graphs may be colored.
 The solver accepts the following command line arguments:

 Command Line Argument | Effect
 --- | ---